jnozzi/cocoadev.com/SiteContent/General/DOMNode.markdown

-The basic building block for creating a [[DocumentObjectModel]] hierarchy.
+The basic building block for creating a General/DocumentObjectModel hierarchy.